 Luckily, there are options, and choosing an effective and secure backup software solution can keep your data protected and, in the event of an attack or other catastrophe, minimize recovery time to near zero.
 Businesses, regardless of size, face data challenges that make an effective enterprise backup solution critical.
-Companies with data silos (when data repositories across an organization don’t connect or communicate) or data sprawl (when data is spread across multiple servers) can solve their data protection issues with a backup solution that allows you to easily set up policies for archival, replication, and data backup of your files—wherever they are.
+Companies with data silos (when data repositories and data sources across an organization don’t connect or communicate) or data sprawl (when data is spread across multiple servers) can solve their data protection issues with a backup solution that allows you to easily set up policies for archival, replication, and data backup of your files—wherever they are.

 Rubrik’s backup and recovery solutions allow you to do just that.
 Automated enterprise backup software lets you determine your protocols based on your company’s unique data needs, set your parameters, and rest easy in the knowledge that your data is being backed up exactly as you need it to be.
 And that means it’s there when you need it most—disaster recovery, whether your data has been affected by a natural disaster, human error, or a cyber attack, you can recover your data with near-zero RPO.
 It doesn’t matter if you’re dealing with a virtualized environment, Microsoft 365, or any other system—whatever your situation, Rubrik’s enterprise backup solutions can keep your data secure, accessible, and recoverable—any day, any time.